Matthew-Dove/Std.Out/README.md

 * Added Query as a CLI option.
 Query is used to get all correlation actions taken by some application in some stage, by some user.
 * Added Load as a CLI option.
 Load gets a specific correlation Id from an action, given a: application, stage, and user.
-* Stage, and user parameters are optional.
+* Stage, and user parameters are optional for Load, and Query.

 # Package Changelog